wilbarnes/substrate-lending-parachain/README.md

 # Lending Runtime Proof of Concept

 Open finance is a concept that strongly resonates with me.
-Additionally, have the liberty to write code so close tto the machinery of a chain is something worth exploring.
+Additionally, having the liberty to write code so close to the machinery of a chain is something worth exploring.

 ## The Runtime